entropia/gpn-noc-gpncfg/README.md

 gpncfg is using poetry to manage dependencies and packaging.
 Use the provided `dev-env.sh` script to set up a development environemnt.
 This will provide a python [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#activate-a-virtual-environment) with all the dependencies and install the pre-commit hooks.
+The virtual environment needs to be activated by sourcing the activation script at `<venv>/bin/activate`.
+Versions for shells other than bash are provided as well.

 Inside the venv, run `gpncfg` or `python3 -m gpncfg` to execute the code.